diylogos/frontend/_includes/css/specificity.md

 the output file.
 Since CSS rules get replaced by rules further down in the file, you'll override rules in an expected way.

-There’s a tool that can graph your files’ specificity, [CSS specificity graph](http://jonassebastianohlsson.com/specificity-graph/).
+There's a tool that can graph your files' specificity, [CSS specificity graph](http://jonassebastianohlsson.com/specificity-graph/).
 Run your final output file through this tool and strive for a curve trending upwards.